splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 Requirements
 ================================================================

-Zero Config Auto Instrumentation for NodeJS requires the following components:
+Zero Config Auto Instrumentation for Node.js requires the following components:

 * The :ref:`Splunk OTel Collector chart <helm-chart>`: It deploys the Collector and related resources, including the OpenTelemetry Operator.
 * The OpenTelemetry Operator, which manages auto-instrumentation of Kubernetes applications.
 See more in the :new-page:`OpenTelemetry GitHub repo <https://github.com/open-telemetry/opentelemetry-operator>`.